vonhathanh/ForexBot/README.md

 - Observation space: open, close, high, low, agent's networth, usd held, eur held, actions in previous 60 time step
 - Reward: networth(t) - networth(t-1)
 # TODO:
-- Reorganize codes
+- Reorganize codes  (hafly done)
-- Normalize reward and other input features
+- Normalize reward and other input features  (halfly done)
+- Setup prgressive training environment
 - Investigate why our win rate is 50% eventhough we did overfit the data
 - Improve model accuracy (better reward function, more features as input to our data)
 - Using news data as feature, we must calculate avg time the market is affected by